seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 ### Merging Network

-Merge criteria: invoke `merge` if the network has the same type, prefix, and belong to the same ASN.
+Merge criteria: invoke `merge` if the network has the same type, prefix, and belong to the same ASN.  (all four cases)

 What needs to be merged: